valory-xyz/open-autonomy/README.md

 - Create and launch a virtual environment with Python 3.8 (any Python `>=` 3.6 works):

       pipenv --python 3.8 && pipenv shell
+      pip install "aea-ledger-ethereum>=1.0.0,<2.0.0" --no-deps

+  We need to add `--no-deps` flag because of conflicting subdependencies.

 - Install the package from source: